Trusted WordPress tutorials, when you need them most.

 Pricing: LearnDash plans start at $199 per year.

-11. WooCommerce Memberships
+11. WooCommerce Memberships – Best for WooCommerce Integration

 WooCommerce Memberships

 When testing WooCommerce Memberships, we discovered that it allows you to restrict services, products, and content to registered users only.
-It is one of the few tools available that bring your shop, content, and memberships together.
+It is one of the few tools available that brings your shop, content, and memberships together.

 Giving special access to paid members helps to build a tight-knit community and boost customer loyalty.
 WooCommerce Memberships makes this possible.